San Dieguito River

 The San Dieguito River is a major river in Southern California, United States.
-Its headwaters rise on the southern slope of the Volcan Mountains in San Diego County and the river flows generally southwest for 23.8 mi, draining 346 mi2 before emptying into the Pacific Ocean 20 mi north of San Diego.
+Its headwaters rise on the southern slope of the Volcan Mountains in San Diego County, and the river flows generally southwest for 23.8 mi, draining 346 mi2 before emptying into the Pacific Ocean 20 mi north of San Diego.

 Course

 The river officially begins at the confluence of two streams, Santa Ysabel Creek and Santa Maria Creek, near the town of San Pasqual.
 Santa Ysabel Creek rises in the northeastern corner of the San Dieguito River watershed and flows west, creating Lake Sutherland.
 It then flows out of the lake's dam and westwards for the rest of its course.
 Its total length is about 11 mi.
 Santa Maria Creek, the smaller of the two streams, begins near the city of Ramona and flows northwards about 7 mi through the Ramona Grasslands and Bandy Canyon.
 A third fork, Temescal Creek, rises in the Cleveland National Forest near Lake Henshaw and flows south about 9 mi into Santa Ysabel Creek.

-From there the river flows west past the city of Escondido, and under Interstate 15 before being impounded by the Lake Hodges Dam to form Lake Hodges.
+From there the river flows west past the city of Escondido, and under Interstate 15 before being impounded by Lake Hodges Dam to form Lake Hodges.
 From the dam to its mouth, the river flows through the long and narrow San Dieguito River Park past Del Mar, and broadens into a tidal waterway and a 150 acre lagoon as it crosses under Interstate 5 and past the Del Mar Fairgounds to empty into the Pacific Ocean at Del Mar, California.